bellemscott/mentorship/docs/schema.md

     t.string "username"
   end
  ```
-  When a user creates an account they are prompted to enter their first name, last names, email, and a password that they have created.
+  When a user creates an account they are prompted to enter their first name, last name, email, and a password that they have created.
 Users can sign up as either a mentee or a mentor.